cvat-ai/cvat/site/content/en/docs/enterprise/subscription-managment.md

 To cancel **Team** plan, do the following:

-1. In the top right corner click on your nickname, then **Organization** > Organization name..
+1. In the top right corner click on your nickname, then **Organization** > Organization name.
 2. Click again on the nickname, then follow to **Manage Team plan** > **Manage** > **Cancel plan**

 Please, fill out the feedback form, to help us improve our platform.